google8d2f7fffcdc71abe.html

 Citroën 2CV

 I visit my sister and her husband in southwestern France every couple of years.
 These days, it’s unusual to see a 4L or 2CV on the road, although I’ve spotted a few rusting in barns.
-But they are still the most common taxis on the roads of France’s former colony, Madagascar.
+But they are still the most common taxis on the roads of Madagascar.
 Many are veterans of the traffic wars with battered panels and spectacularly out-of-whack alignment.
 You try to forget that there’s almost no suspension and just marvel that the car is still running.

 The history of the French automobile industry lives and breathes—or rather wheezes—in Antananarivo and other Madagascar towns.
 I’ve seen other Renault and Citroën models, the Peugeot 204, 304 and 404, and even an occasional Citroën DS (Goddess), the sleek, streamlined car with a hydraulic system that looked years ahead of its time when it was introduced in the mid-1950s.